mcellteam/cellblender_tutorials/mdl_editing.rst

 editing MDLs or even writing them from scratch can be invaluable.
 And for those with a programming background, the syntax might be familiar as it shares some similarities with C-style languages.
 Don't worry if you are not a programmer however; MDL is not that difficult to understand.
-The first example here will examine the MDLs that were created way back in :ref:`getting_started`.
-From there, we will move onto some other advanced concepts like checkpointing.
-Finally, we will end this section by showing how to do some simple analysis using Python and matplotlib.
+In the following tutorials, you will learn about MDL, checkpointing, and how to do some simple analysis using Python and matplotlib.

 .. note::